llagerlof/autoleap/README.md

 - Download the script `autoleap.sh` anywhere, for example, to `/usr/local/bin/`.
 - `source` the script on your `.bashrc` (add the line `source /usr/local/bin/autoleap.sh` to the end of your `.bashrc`)
 - Reopen the terminal (or source `.bashrc`)
+- For interactive directory selection, install `fzf` by following the instructions at https://github.com/junegunn/fzf/

 ## Acknowledgment